saulpierotti/markdown_notebook/ADS.md

 * An array provides direct access to data: $A[i]$ contains the element $a_i$
 * Every array is created empty by declaring its size, and then it is filled by assginment
 * Each location in the array can be accessed and modified in constant time
+* Arrays are easy to use and they can implement many more complex data structures
+* They are fast for direct access to a defined location
+* With arrays their size is fixed and needs to be specified at initialization time
+* The reorganization of data in an array is complex and costly
+* It is really inflexible for organising data
+* However, I cannot implement every possible data structure with arrays

 ## Trees
 * A tree is a set of nodes connected by edges such that there is one and only one way to get  to go from one node to another